phorton1/Arduino-theClock3/docs/readme.md

 ## Credits

-This project directly relies upon the public open source Arduino development system, the Espressif ESP32 online documentation and additions to the Arduino ID, as well as a number open source Arduino libraries
+This project directly relies upon the public open source Arduino development system, the Espressif ESP32 online documentation and additions to the Arduino IDE, as well as a number open source Arduino libraries

 I would like to thank the countless individuals who have contributed to making these